Ron | FD Photo Studio - Part 133

 Antonio -Dixon-shoots-Black-&-White

 It is always great to see that many photographers from our studio experiment with b&w genre, despite the heavy trend of colored bright photography.
 Antonio Dixon delivered series of stunning b&w photos with, playing with hard shadows and film Noir alike light setup.
-Antonio Dixon shoots Black & White -wrongron, Wrong Ron, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, FD photo studio, DTLA, blog, beauty shoot, Antonio Dixon, !Hill2, !done Few words about the photographer:
+Antonio Dixon shoots Black & White -wrongron, Wrong Ron, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, FD photo studio, DTLA, blog, beauty shoot, Antonio Dixon, !Hill2, !done Few words about the photographer:

 “Antonio Dixon is a Los Angeles based photographer specializing in portrait, beauty, fashion, and family images.
 He’s also a skilled Retoucher and Creative Director providing professional photo post-processing, creative image editing, image compositing and manipulation, logo design, CGI and graphic design services.”

-Antonio Dixon shoots Black & White -wrongron, Wrong Ron, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, FD photo studio, DTLA, blog, beauty shoot, Antonio Dixon, !Hill2, !done Antonio Dixon shoots Black & White -wrongron, Wrong Ron, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, FD photo studio, DTLA, blog, beauty shoot, Antonio Dixon, !Hill2, !done
+Antonio Dixon shoots Black & White -wrongron, Wrong Ron, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, FD photo studio, DTLA, blog, beauty shoot, Antonio Dixon, !Hill2, !done Antonio Dixon shoots Black & White -wrongron, Wrong Ron, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, FD photo studio, DTLA, blog, beauty shoot, Antonio Dixon, !Hill2, !done

 This session’s crew comprised of: